har5hit/MiniAndroidArchitecture/README.md

 ### List Screen

-* The list of users are retrieved from the database otherwise fetched from server using githu's users api.
+* The list of users are retrieved from the database otherwise fetched from server using github's users api.

 * User can perform search or filter by name,